runefriborg/cfas/README.md

  - Uses multiple processes to increase throughput when traversing networked filesystems.                             - Supports a progress option, which outputs a status for every N files inspected.
 Very useful for folders with >100.000 files.
  - Filters output based on a minimum of filecount and/or filesize.
 Great for identifying hotspots with many >100.000 files.
  - Performs user separated counting in one go, thus reducing the required execution time.
- - Counts hard-linked files once.
+ - Counts hard-linked files once. (when -w 1 is used)
  - Output format is very parser friendly.
  - Can perform counting at any depth level.